Conferences and Workshops

 Published Games: The "Reacting to the Past" Series has moved to W. W. Norton.
 Visit our Norton page for the latest information about the series.
 Instructors should also make sure to obtain the instructor's manual and role descriptions for each game, which are available to download from the RTTP Game Library.

-Games Under Review: Both the student game books and instructor's manuals for games at advanced stages of development are available in electronic format on the RTTP Game Library.
+Games in Development: Both the student game books and instructor's manuals for games at advanced stages of development are available in electronic format on the RTTP Game Library.
 Instructors seeking to reproduce games under review for educational purposes must also request permission to do so by completing our online Permission Request Form.